hyperledger/fabric/docs/source/CONTRIBUTING.rst

 Next, try :doc:`building the project <dev-setup/build>` in your local development environment to ensure that everything is set up correctly.

-What makes a good change request?
+What makes a good pull request?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  One change at a time.
 Not five, not three, not ten.
 One and only one.